plan44/plan44-feed/p44-stepper/README.md

 - **currentstep**: the current step position.
 Can be set to a new value to re-adjust or zero the current position.
 Can be positive or negative withing int32 range.
 Writing also stops movement and sets targetstep to the same value

 - **targetstep**: the step position the motor should reach.
-Writing a new value starts movement according to *startinterval* and *maxspeedinterval*
+Writing a new value starts movement

-- **startinterval**: the substep interval to start movements with
-- **maxspeedinterval**: the smallest substep interval to ramp speed up to
+- **stepinterval**: in microseconds: the step interval -> smaller values, higher speed

 - **moving**: 1 when in progress reaching currentstep==targetstep, 0 when stopped.
 Writing 0 also stops movement.

+- **power**: 1 when any coil has power.
+Writing 0 stops movement and removes power from all coils